The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Days 4-5: Plovdiv

-After exploring Sofia, the next step on your 5-day Bulgaria itinerary should be the second-largest city of Plovdiv.
+After exploring Sofia, the final step on a 5-day Bulgaria itinerary should be the second-largest city of Plovdiv.
 As one of the European Capitals of Culture in 2019, Plovdiv is probably the most tourist-friendly city in Bulgaria and it has a lot to offer visitors.

 Plovdiv is thought to be the oldest continuously inhabited city in Europe, with a history dating back over 6,000 years.
 Though Plovdiv is most famous for its incredible ancient amphitheatre. there is a lot more that the city has to offer, which is why we recommend spending two days in Plovdiv to really get to know the city.

-Spend your first day in the city exploring its ancient monuments like the aforementioned amphitheatre and the ancient stadium.
+Spend your first day in the city exploring its ancient monuments and Roman ruins like the aforementioned amphitheatre and the ancient stadium.
 Wander through the picturesque old town and enjoy the view of the city from the ruined fortress on Nebet Tepe.

 You can also head into the trendy neighbourhood known as Kapana, which means “The Trap” in Bulgarian.